WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

    Workflow logic is moved almost entirely into an external JSON/database layer, while the LLM focuses on language understanding, reasoning, and interaction.

 #### 1. Hybrid Control Model
-For example, imagine an AI Agent used to triage IT issues.
+Imagine an AI Agent used to triage IT issues.
 After identifying which resource is affected, the agent must ask additional questions depending on the issue type.

 Possible follow-up questions are:
 - Site location